How can I create CloudWatch alarms to monitor the Amazon RDS free storage space and prevent storage full issues?

 - From Select an SNS topic, choose Create new topic.

 - Enter the topic name, for example, rds-storage-alarm.

 - For Email endpoints that will receive the notification, enter your email address.

 - Choose Create topic.
-This sends a confirmation email to the address you specified.
+This sends a confirmation email to the address that you specified.

-- Open the email notification that you received from AWS Notifications, and choose Confirm subscription.
+- Open the email notification that you received from AWS Notifications, and then choose Confirm subscription.

 - Return to the Configure actions page in the CloudWatch console.